-A number of Royal Navy officers of HMS Hermione at Barrow-in-Furness, under their commander Captain Murray Sueter, Inspecting Captain of Airships, became interested in the hydro-aeroplane work at nearby Windermere and established a flying club.
+A number of Royal Navy officers of HMS Hermione at Barrow-in-Furness, under their commander Captain Murray Sueter, Inspecting Captain of Airships, became interested in the hydro-aeroplane work at nearby Windermere and established a private flying club.
 Experiments were chiefly carried out by Commander Oliver Schwann (later Air Vice-Marshal Sir) at Cavendish Dock in an Avro D, details of which were written up by Sueter in the Royal Aircraft Factory Reports and Memoranda of December 1911.
 On 2 April 1912, the first successful flight from seawater in Britain was achieved by the Avro D when flown by Sydney Sippe.

 On 25 November 1912, Sueter came with a background of technical innovation and experience of airships and submarines gained at Barrow to be appointed Director of the Admiralty’s Air Department.
 In this role, he oversaw the creation of the Royal Naval Air Service with Winston Churchill who was First Lord of the Admiralty.
 The Assistant Director was Schwann, who had taken off in the Avro D at Barrow on 18 November 1911.

 ‘The Admiralty recognise the work so magnificently and unremittingly carried out by Commodore Sueter – who has been, as Director of the Air Department, responsible for the organisation from the outset, and for the conduct of the RNAS up to its present state of efficiency – by promoting that invaluable officer to the rank of Commodore First Class, and placing in his charge the matiriel side of naval aeronautical work with the new title of Superintendent of Aircraft Construction.’ – Flight magazine, 17 September 1915.